sourcebots/docs/content/simulator/programming/_index.md

 ## Other robots

-There is another robot in the arena, in its starting zone.
+There is another robot in the arena, in its starting zone is zone 1.
 By default, this robot will not move.

-To control the other robot, you will need to provide its code:
+To control the zone 1 robot, you will need to provide its code:

 Create the robot code in `zone-1/forklift.py` and `zone-1/crane.py`.
-Your original code will still be used for zone 0, though you are encouraged to move your code to `zone-0/` when running multiple robots.
+Your original code in `zone-0/` will still be used to control zone 0 robots.
 Robots which do not have any robot code in their `zone-x` directory will not do anything.

 ``` plain
 .